PROFILE

 elections, in which President dos Santos won the

-place.
-The Constitutional Law of 1992
+The Constitutional Law of 1992 establishes the

-establishes the broad outlines of government
+broad outlines of government structure and

-structure and delineates the rights and duties
+delineates the rights and duties of citizens.

-of citizens.
-The government is based on
+The government is based on ordinances, decrees,

-ordinances, decrees, and decisions issued by a
+and decisions issued by a president and his

-legislation produced by the National Assembly
+ministers or through legislation produced by the

-and approved by the president.
-The parliament is
+National Assembly and approved by the president.

-generally subordinate to the executive.
+The Assembly is generally subordinate to the

 Angola is governed by a president who is

-assisted by a prime minister and 30 cabinet
+assisted by a prime minister and 31 cabinet

 ministers, all appointed by the president.